-The Chamber Choir rehearses and performs music specifically designed for small ensemble partsinging.
+The Chamber Choir rehearses and performs music specifically designed for small ensemble part-singing.
 In the first semester the ensemble explores traditional pre-20th century literature including French chansons and European madrigal literature.
 In the second semester emphasis shifts to the 20th century, with exploration of contemporary literature and vocal jazz.

-Prerequisites: Participation in Bethel Choir or Bethel Women's Choir or Bethel Men's Choir.
+Prerequisites: Participation in Bethel Choir or Lucia Chorum or Royal Register.
 Offered: Fall, Spring.

-MUE 131A · Handbell Ensemble 1 Credit

-The Handbell Ensemble performs a wide range of repertoire from the finest original compositions and arrangements available for handbells.
+MUE 131A • Handbell Ensemble 1 Credit The Handbell Ensemble performs a wide range of repertoire from the finest original compositions and arrangements available for handbells.
 The ensemble performs in the Festival of Christmas, presents a spring concert, and performs in area churches.
 One rehearsal each week.
 Offered: Fall, Spring.
 Special Notes: Open by audition to students from all academic disciplines.

 MUE 141A • Chamber Ensemble 1 Credit

-An opportunity to develop self-expression through the discovery and performance of instrumental chamber music.
-Meets once a week for 1.5 hours of coaching and requires 1.5 hours of additional preparation.
+An opportunity to develop self-expression

+through the discovery and performance of

+instrumental chamber music.
+Meets once a week

+for 1.5 hours of coaching and requires 1.5 hours

+of additional preparation.